 As the sun rose on September 16th I stumbled to the bathroom and started one of the worst days of my life, doubled over in pain while bleeding profusely.
 I looked up in shock at John.
 His eyes stared back at mine as he urged me, “don’t look” in a pain-filled whisper.
 I closed my eyes and buried my face into my hands while he went to get the phone and dialed the number to the hospital.
 My voice broke into a sob as I explained what was happening to the nurse on the other end of the line.
 She advised me to come to the emergency room.

 We heard the most painful sentence uttered to frightened parents.

 I’ve had ten years to process our loss.
 I’ve had ten years to see what a beautiful life God had planned for me after all.
 I’ve seen so much beauty come from the ashes of that day and I have experienced so much grace and mercy.
 But I still don’t fully understand it.

 I still wonder why.
 My arms still ache to hold the baby who slipped from life ten years ago.
 My heart still wonders what he would have been if he could have stayed.
 And I can’t sleep because when the air loses its humidity and the children start school and the leaves start to turn, somewhere deep down my soul remembers.
 Somewhere deep down my heart forgets that it was ten years ago and not right now.

 I thought I should do something today.
-I thought about going back to the field that our little cabin used to sit on – the last place his small heart beat under mine.
+I thought about going back to the field where our little cabin used to sit – the last place his small heart beat under mine.
 I thought about getting ten flowers to leave in that spot.
 I thought about balloons or candles or something to commemorate his birthday.
 But today I am tired.
 Today all of that feels too hard… too much… too forced.

 Happy Birthday Asher Stephen.
 Your mommy misses you.